-5 Another approach, which we do not follow, would be to assess how different measures of underlying inflation accord with various economic relationships, such as Phillips curve models of inflation.
+5 Another approach would be to assess how different measures of underlying inflation accord with various economic relationships, such as Phillips curve models of inflation.
+We do not attempt this in the current paper, given the relatively short data samples that we study and because it may be difficult to choose models that are both relatively standardised across these countries but also reflective of the way that inflation is typically modelled in each country.
 However, it would be surprising if measures that do well against the criteria in this paper did not also perform well in other contexts.
+Indeed, the Australian experience is that it is less difficult to model trimmed mean inflation than either headline or exclusion measures.

 6 Of course, we would not overstate the benefits of smoothness.
-A long moving average, or indeed a constant, will be extremely smooth but neither is likely to be an optimal estimate of underlying inflation.
-However, a greater degree of smoothness in exclusion or trimmed mean measures is presumably a positive thing, especially given that - unlike measures such as moving averages - they are not subject to any intertemporal smoothing in their construction.
+However, a greater degree of smoothness in exclusion or trimmed mean measures is presumably a positive thing, especially given that - unlike some other measures - they are not subject to any intertemporal smoothing in their construction.